 - Spontaneous bacterial peritonitis;

-- Esophageal or gastrointestinal hemorrhage;
+- Esophageal or gastrointestinal bleeding;

 - Hepatorenal syndrome;

-- Hepatopulmonary syndrome; or
+- Hepatopulmonary syndrome, or

 - Hepatic encephalopathy.